jamsocket/limelight/README.md

 - Provides a functional interface that **abstracts away the statefulness of WebGL**.
   It accomplishes this by using a *shadow GPU* that tracks the GPU's state, diffs it with the desired state, and sends only the necessary instructions to WebGL.
-- Provides abstractions for buffers and uniforms that **defer GPU calls until the draw cycle**.
+- Provides abstractions for buffers and uniforms that **defer GPU data transfer until the next draw cycle**.
 - Provides a **typed interface to uniforms and buffers**, and automatically generates bindings between shader attributes and Rust `struct`s through a derive macro.